Louisa Hubbard: Employment

 After helping establish Otter College, Hubbard began broadening her focus from helping women become teachers to helping them find work in general.
 She became convinced that there were many women who would not be able to find work as teachers, due to the limited number of teaching positions and the limited skills of many unemployed women.
 Hubbard fought against the stigma that accompanied women's employment in part through religious justifications.
 She argued that women were designed by God to be self-sacrificing and devoted to the welfare of others.
 Employment was described as a way for single women to fulfill this calling.
 Martha Vicinus has argued that Hubbard's tone at times casts work as a sort of penance.

 Though Hubbard promoted women's employment and never married, she often fought against the perception that employment would make women less likely to marry.
 She fought against the idea that women who did not marry should be seen as failures by society.
 She sought to convince single women to counter this idea with self-reliance and self-respect.

 In the first issue of The Women's Gazette Hubbard published a letter from Elizabeth Missing Sewell that advocated the creation of a club for impoverished gentlewomen.
-This resulted in the creation of an organization known as the Working Working Ladies' Guild in 1876.
+This resulted in the creation of an organization known as the Working Ladies' Guild by Lady Mary Feilding.
 Hubbard frequently corresponded with the leadership of the guild often attended their committee meetings.